 6. Traveling may also lead to bed bugs

 Even world-class hotels may fall victim to bed bugs, and the insects can hitch a ride on your clothing or luggage.
 The bugs can walk surprising distances, so an infected room down the hall may still pose a risk.
-Online reviews that mention previous bed bug infestations may be a good sign that you may need to reconsider your accommodations.

 7. Your pets need protection too